alfadog/News/README.md

 `npm run vercel-build` at the repo root still builds packages + the web app (matching the Vercel build for the web project).
 The CMS build uses the same config but caps Postgres pool sizes for serverless hosting.

+## Deployment compatibility
+- Payload's Postgres adapter requires matching major versions across `payload`, `@payloadcms/db-postgres`, and `@payloadcms/richtext-lexical`.
+- The monorepo is aligned on Payload v3; keep those three packages on the same v3 line so `npm install` succeeds locally and on Vercel.
+- When pointing the web app at a deployed CMS, ensure `PAYLOAD_PUBLIC_SERVER_URL` matches the CMS host so `/api/*` and `/admin` rewrites keep working.

 ## Project layout
 - **apps/web**: Next.js site with public pages, RSS, sitemap, and an `/admin` redirect to the CMS.
-- **apps/cms**: Express + Payload CMS v2 with Postgres adapter, admin UI, REST API, and seed script.
+- **apps/cms**: Express + Payload CMS v3 with Postgres adapter, admin UI, REST API, and seed script.
 - **apps/ingest**: Ingestion service with RSS/API/manual adapters and audit logging to Payload.
 - **apps/worker**: AI worker producing Articles from RawItems with stored `aiMeta` and prompt references.
 - **packages/shared**: Shared TypeScript types, taxonomy seeds, logging and fingerprint utilities.